artkonekt/serpa-sync-bundle/Resources/doc/index.rst

 Usage In Client Code
 --------------------

-A new instance of Model\Adapter class must be created than the fetchProducts() method must be called.
-It will return a list of product model classes defined in `Sylius Sync Bundle`_.
+A new instance of Model\Adapter class must be created than the fetchProducts() method can be called to return a list of product model classes defined in `Sylius Sync Bundle`_ out of .txt files exported by `sERPa`_.

-The Sylius sync Bundle defines factory services that can be used to create the required model instances.
+The Sylius Sync Bundle defines factory services that can be used to create the required model instances.
 Using them from inside a controller is straightforward as shown below.
 The last 5 parameters represents the .txt files exported by the `WebshopExperts`_' module configured in `sERPa`_.